Customer service text examples: 20 templates to deliver a great customer experience

 15. Sharing receipt

-Fulfilling simple requests that help your customers is a breeze with text.
+With text, fulfilling simple requests that delight your customers is a breeze.

 Example: Hi [name].
 I’m happy to provide a receipt for your recent purchase [link to receipt].
 Please let me know if there’s anything else you need.
 Thanks for being a [company name] customer.
 To opt out of texts from us, reply STOP.